prasang-gupta/chatbot-monitoring/output/nlu_card.md

 - What fees are charged for a physical card?
 - can i order cards on the app
 - Can I revive a physical card.
+## intent: pending_card_payment
-## intent: pending_card_payment- What does it mean when a payment is pending?
+- What does it mean when a payment is pending?
 - Could you please tell me why my purchases from this morning say payment is pending?
 - The purchase I made is still pending.
 - Is there a problem with the payment that I see is still pending?